France: Bike and Barge - Avignon to Aigues-Mortes

 Our first bike and barge tour in Italy was so successful that we expanded into France.
 Join us in Provence and Camargue as we bike and barge through southern France down the Rhone River to the Mediterranean Sea.

 The tour is guaranteed and has only one or a couple spaces left.

 Flat terrain on paved roads with a couple short hills.
 Beginner to moderate cycling level.
 Beginner level with an electric-assist ebike.

 7 nights lodging, 7 breakfasts, 6 sack lunches, 6 dinners, cue sheets and maps, rental bicycle, guided walking tour of Arles, and trained bilingual guides.

 (WomanTours reserves the right to increase the price of the tour a maximum of 5% for reasons beyond our control, such as new or increased taxes or fuel hikes.)

 Electric-assist bike available for $250.

-Our barge L'Estello holds 18 guests.
-Each cabin has two beds and its own bathroom.
+Our barge the Caprice holds 18 guests.
+11 cabins have two beds and its own bathroom, 3 cabins have 1 bed and its own bathroom.